mozilla-l10n/localizer-documentation/tools/pontoon/translate.md

 ### Review a suggestion

-To review a suggestion, search for suggested strings or click on a suggested string in the sidebar.
+To review a suggestion, search for unreviewed suggestions or click on a suggested string in the sidebar.

-If the suggested string is an acceptable translation, either click on the `SAVE` button to the lower-right side of the editing space, or click on the blue circle to the right of the string.
+If the suggested string is an acceptable translation, either click on the `SAVE` button to the lower-right side of the editing space, or click on the checkmark icon to the right of the string (it becomes green when hovered).
 This will transform the suggested string into an approved translation, save the string to the database and to the localized file on the next sync operation.

-If the suggested string is **not** an acceptable translation, turn on `Make Suggestions` in settings.
+If the suggested string is **not** an acceptable translation, you can reject it by clicking the cross icon to the right of the string (it becomes red when hovered).

+Alternatively, you can provide a different suggestion: turn on `Make Suggestions` in settings.
 Once the `SUGGEST` button appears on the lower-right side of the editing space, edit the suggested string as appropriate and click `SUGGEST`.
 This will add your translation as a new suggested string in the Pontoon database but will not save the string in the localized file.
 To see the old and new suggestions, click on the history tab below the editing space.
 To learn about the history tab and other resources, check the [Translation resources documentation](resources.md).

 ![History Tab](/assets/images/pontoon/translate/history_tab.png)